liiight/notifiers/source/CLI.rst

       Notifiers CLI operation

     Options:
      --version          Show the version and exit.
-      --help     Show this message and exit.
+     --env-prefix TEXT  Set a custom prefix for env vars usage --help             Show this message and exit.

     Commands:
       email       Options for 'email'